Intro to Longtermism

 Longtermism is the view that: (i) Those who live at future times matter just as much, morally, as those who live today; (ii) Society currently privileges those who live today above those who will live in the future; and (iii) We should take action to rectify that, and help ensure the long-run future goes well.

-This means that longtermism would become false if society ever ended up becoming biased towards the interests of future, rather than present, people.
+This means that longtermism would become false if society ever stopped privelaging present lives over future lives.

-Other suggested minimal definitions don’t depend on facts about society.
+Other minimal definitions don’t depend on changeable facts about society.
 Hilary Greaves suggests something like —

 If that were true today, it would be true always.